 2018 was marked by the investment of Tereos and VLI (Brazilian partner) in logistics infrastructure.
 Objective: to design integrated logistics for the export of sugar meeting a dual ambition of sustainability and efficiency.

-In 2019, Tereos reached an important milestone in its European organization by founding its Europe Campus near Charles De Gaulle airport, in France.
-This site, which hosts 500 employees from the Group’s European Operations, has the ambition to work in a more collaborative and cross-disciplinary manner as a team leverage business complementarities.
+In 2018, Tereos reached an important milestone in its European organization by founding its Europe Campus near Charles de Gaulle airport, in France.
+This site, which hosts the employees from the Group’s European Operations, has the ambition to work in a more collaborative and cross-disciplinary manner as a team leverage business complementarities.

 The Group made its first investment in processing cereals in 1993, when it set up a wheat ethanol production unit at Origny.
 A decade later, another wheat ethanol unit was built at Lillebonne, close to the Rouen grain port.
 Manufacturing at Lillebonne was later expanded to include food production (gluten and dextrose).